renpy/renpy/sphinx/source/atl.rst

 Contains Statement
 ------------------

-The contains statement sets the displayable contained by this ATL transform.
-(The child of the transform.)
+The ``contains`` statement sets the displayable contained by this ATL transform (The child of the transform).
 There are two variants of the contains statement.

 The contains expression variant takes an expression, and sets that expression